daturiano/ligtascab/README.md

 ## Features

-✔ Verified tricycle & driver details for commuter safety ✔ Real-time fleet and driver monitoring
+- Verified tricycle & driver details for commuter safety

-✔ QR-based shift logging system
+- Real-time fleet and driver monitoring

-✔ Automated reminders for permits and maintenance
+- QR-based shift logging system

-If you’d like to see the project in action, feel free to reach out.
-I can walk you through a demo showcasing ligtascab web application.
+- Automated reminders for permits and maintenance

 ### Built With